daattali/beautiful-jekyll/_drafts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 **Parameters**

-I could go through all the possibilities the script offers but the easiest is probably that you play with it or have a look at the help (Help Pingou -Full).
+I could go through all the possibilities the script offers but the easiest is probably that you play with it.

 - DESTINATION: Remote IP or hostname to test.